Pennsylvania Senior Assistance Programs, Benefits, and Grants (2026)

 1. Am I eligible for the Property Tax/Rent Rebate this year?

 Eligibility depends on age, disability status, and income.
-Rules were expanded in 2023 and may be adjusted for inflation.
-Check current limits and apply at the Department of Revenue: PTRR Program.
+Pennsylvania expanded PTRR rules in 2023 and amounts may adjust for inflation.
+Check current limits and apply through the Department of Revenue’s Property Tax/Rent Rebate PTRR Program.

 2. Can I get help paying for my prescriptions?

 Yes.
-PACE and PACENET help Pennsylvanians 65+ with drug costs and coordinate with Medicare Part D. See current income rules and apply here: PACE/PACENET or call 1‑800‑225‑7223.
+PACE/PACENET help Pennsylvanians 65+ with prescription costs and coordinate with Medicare Part D. Review income rules and apply online, or call 1-800-225-7223 for assistance.

 3. What if I need help staying in my home instead of a nursing home?

-Ask your AAA about in‑home services (Options Program).
-If you have limited income/resources and meet medical criteria, Medicaid’s Community HealthChoices may cover in‑home supports.
-Start here: Find Your AAA and CHC.
+Contact your Area Agency on Aging AAA about in-home services through the Options Program.
+If you have limited income/resources and meet medical criteria, Medicaid’s Community HealthChoices (CHC) may cover in-home supports.
+Start with your local AAA and CHC enrollment information.

 4. Does Pennsylvania still help with water bills?

-The temporary federal LIHWAP has ended in PA.
-Ask your water/sewer provider about hardship programs, and check Dollar Energy Fund or call 211 for local resources.
+The temporary federal LIHWAP has ended in Pennsylvania.
+Ask your water or sewer provider about hardship programs, check the Dollar Energy Fund, and call 211 for local resources and referrals.

 5. How do I get free rides on buses and trains?

 Apply for a Senior Citizen Transit ID through your local transit operator.
-Rides are free on fixed-route services for 65+.
-Learn more: PennDOT Senior Transit.
+In Pennsylvania, riders 65+ ride free on most fixed-route services.
+See PennDOT’s Senior Transit guidance for eligibility and how to apply.

 6. Where can I get unbiased Medicare advice?